Love & Harvest

 Hainanese Chicken with Ginger Scallion

 Authentic warm and cozy Hainanese Chicken recipe with ginger scallion sauce.
 A great family meal to share.
-Whether you're preparing for Chinese New Year or another regular family meal, this traditional Chinese meal will leave everyone full and happy!
+Whether you’re preparing for Chinese New Year or a regular family dinner, this traditional Chinese meal will leave everyone full and happy!

 Ingredients